ttizze/MouseTooltipTranslator/doc/description.md

 # Ownership

-Mouse tooltip translator is individual developer’s created extension that is not officially made by google.
+Hover translator is individual developer’s created extension that is not officially made by google.
 It just uses google translate and google text to speech service to give ease translate experience.
 This translator extension does not own google translate and Bing translator.
 Google translate is owned by google and Bing translator is owned by Microsoft.
 This translator extension uses Google’s provided google translate service.
 Purpose of this translator extension gives translate experience on any web site.
 This translator extension provides simple tooltip translate service on anywhere like YouTube and pdf.